GeniusPilot2016/NeoBleeper/README.md

 ## Status

-This project is **still in development** and some features and components are unfinished, with some parts not yet created.
-The upcoming published version will be the **last alpha release**.
-With the following update after that, NeoBleeper will move to its **first beta version**.
+This project is **still in development** and some features and components are unfinished.
+This version is the **last alpha release**.
+With the next update, NeoBleeper will move to its **first beta version**.
 Please use the program with this in mind and provide feedback to help improve future releases.

 ## Features